vxnsin/NeoPin/README.md

 # NeoPin

-NeoPin is an Open-Source Geo Tracker that aims to replace the Google Maps Location Sharing.
+<p>NeoPin is an Open-Source Geo Tracker that aims to replace the Google Maps Location Sharing.</p>
 ---
 ## Installation
 To install Neopin you can use Docker Compose or the Dockerfile.